tomduck/pandoc-fignos/README.md

 Pip is a program that downloads and installs modules from the Python Package Index, [PyPI].
 It should come installed with your python distribution.

+Note that on some systems for `python3` you may need to use `pip3` instead.

 [PyPI]: https://pypi.python.org/pypi